dhutapratama/docs/sanctum.md

 <a name="revoking-tokens"></a>
 ### Revoking Tokens

-You may "revoke" tokens by deleting them from your database using the `tokens` relationship that is provided by the `Laravel\Sanctum\HasApiTokens` trait:
+You may "revoke" tokens by deleting them from your database using the `tokens` relationship that is provided by the `Lets\Sanctum\HasApiTokens` trait:

     // Revoke all tokens...
     $user->tokens()->delete();